This post may contain affiliate links. Please read our privacy policy.

 - Sautéed mushrooms

-Chili is one of the suggested toppings, and you can make any kind of chili, from chicken to turkey to beef to vegetarian.
+Chili is one of the suggested toppings and a total crowd-pleaser.
+You can make any kind of chili, from chicken to turkey to beef to vegetarian.
 Here are some recipes to try:

 - Slow Cooker Beef Chili